 But off to Bugler Doyle’s which to me typifies where many Irish bars fall between traditional and modern – comfortable, spacious, plenty of random photos, sketches, bar paraphernalia, but with Messi and Fabregas holding the attention of the few customers up in the corner on the flat screen.
 Nice pint though.

 Highlight of my short visit though was the Sky and the Ground.
 Named (I was told) after Wexford singer-songwriter Pierce Turner this is a barn of a place.
 Half the town seemed to be in there as 9.30pm approached – very much, but not exclusively, an older crowd.
 Sure enough, in the corner a ceilidh band struck up – a fiddler, bass acoustic guitar and two accordions.
 They soon had the crowd clapping and foot-tapping with a mixture of Scottish, Irish and even cowboy tunes – it’s many a year since I’ve heard Red River Valley!
 This is a ‘session’ as it’s meant to be – these lads won’t have a website or a Facebook page, or even a name.
 At the end of each tune the old fiddler’s face was wreathed in smiles at the simple joy of just playing.

-Slightly swaying by this time it was back to the hotel via Heffernan’s, still no other customers but this time regaled by young Mr Heffernan whose grandfather stands outside the (basically unchanged) frontage of the pub in the early years of 1900s.
+Slightly swaying by this time it was back to the hotel via Heffernan’s, still no other customers but this time regaled by young Mr Heffernan whose grandfather is pictured, standing outside the (basically unchanged) frontage of the pub in the early years of 1900s.
 The Guinness barrel expired having delivered three-quarters of a pint and this seemed an appropriate moment to wrap up my first trip to Wexford.
 I hope it won’t be my last.